stampixel/stampixel/README.md

 https://chatix.ga - Distractionless chatroom created using Socket.io and express server.
 Havn't set up SSL certificate yet, so the website is down.
 You can check out the source code on GitHub.

-Some other projects I've made before include: Discord bots, Instagram automation bot, fake tank image generator using GAN, games using PyArcade, etc. Oh yeah, I also do DMOJ questions on my spare time.
+Some other projects I've made before include: Discord bots, Instagram automation bot, fake tank image generator with GAN using tensowflow, games using PyArcade, etc. Oh yeah, I also do DMOJ questions on my spare time.

 # Hi everyone :wave: